|

 Halogen

-Bulbs are probably the most popular bulb option, being relatively
+Bulbs are probably the most popular bulb option, because of their cheap

-inexpensive and robust.
+replacement cost and robustness.
 Primary Halogen dive lights often boast power outputs up

-to 50watts, but generally 30watts is sufficient.
+to 50watts, but generally 35watts is sufficient.
 Halogen light is ideal

-for general lighting, but appears yellow to brown when used for video or
+for general lighting, but can appear slightly yellow when used for video or

 photography work.
 A plus for halogen is that the bulbs are often replaceable